Amritsar–Khem Karan line: Electrification

 The electrification was started on 2019, As the Amritsar–Tarn Taran–Beas section and the remaining section as Tarn Taran–Khem Karan section is going to be electrified.

-Project
+Extension

-Currently the Patti–Mallanwala Khas rail link was sanctioned on 2013 for another direct link between Amritsar and Firozpur and Rest of India via 1369 m long Rail cum Road bridge on Sutlej River is under construction.
+From the Amritsar-Patti-Khem Karan line's Patti station, the new Patti–Mallanwala Khas rail link was approved in 2013 as an additional direct link between Amritsar and Firozpur and the rest of India via the under construction 1369 m long rail-cum-road bridge on Sutlej River.